bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 ## Reviewing the results

-In the downloaded artefacts a transcript of the server action is recorded in the `archive-only-not-in-final-distribution` directory in the file ending with "`console.{date}.txt`".
+In the downloaded artifacts a transcript of the server action is recorded in the `archive-only-not-in-final-distribution` directory in the file ending with "`console.{date}.txt`".
 If the results are incomplete and there are no other error indications, inspect this file for errors and report the problem to the repository maintainers by creating an issue.

 The existence of the file `VALID-SEMANTICS-GC-FILE-NOT-GENERATED.txt` indicates a problem converting the spreadsheet into genericode in the first stage.
 Check the console transcript.